It can add just the right splash of color to a patio.

 In just the past few years, using rugs outdoors has become extremely popular, fueled by consumers’ desire to make their outdoor spaces feel and function like interior rooms, notes Craig Jenkins-Sutton, president of Topiarius, a Chicago urban landscape design firm.

-These seemingly magic carpets might enhance your outdoor spaces, but there are factors to consider about when and where they belong.
+These seemingly magic carpets might enhance your outdoor spaces, but there are factors to consider when and where they belong.

 Lying out in the open?